yamanrajab90/yamanrajab90/README.md

 5. Empire kitchens & appliance [e-commerce website](https://www.empireappliances.co.uk/)( I was responsible for creating APIs that will communicate with the Angular.js cleint side)
 6. I worked on the development of the global e-commerce website [Semirames](https://semirames.com/).(Technologies used: PhP, CodeIgniter, Bootstrap, JQuery)
 7. I worked on the development of the travel and tourism services websit [Sirb Trips](https://sirbtrips.com/).
 (Technologies used:Laravel, Angular.js, SQL)
+8. I worked on the development of the payments solutions website [GoCard](https://www.gocardi.com).
+(Technologies used: Laravel, Bootstrap, AWS)